mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 5. Calculated columns in select lists or anywhere else in a statement - although this can be supported with custom implementations of SelectListItem and/or SqlColumn

+## Order By

+Order by phrases can be difficult to calculate when there are aliased columns, aliased tables, unions, and joins.
+This library has taken a simple approach - the library will either write the column alias or the column name into the order by phrase.
+For the order by phrase, the table alias (if there is one) will be ignored.

+In our testing, this caused an issue in only one case.
+When there is an outer join and the select list contains both the left and right join column.
+In that case, the workaround is to supply a column alias for both columns.

 ## General Selects